 - This process is required each semester.

-- You must submit paperwork validating the disability to Kim Quinn at email@example.com.
+- You must submit paperwork validating the disability to Debbie Kosior at email@example.com.

 - Documentation should be current and relevant, and include a description of the disability and its functional/educational limitations.

-- Schedule an appointment to meet with the Coordinator of Student Disabilities Services to determine individual academic adjustments.
+- Schedule an appointment to meet with the Associate of Student Accessibility/Disability Services to determine individual academic adjustments.

 - Academic adjustments will only be provided to those students who have completed this process.